Toffoli scores in overtime, Canucks beat Canadiens 4-3 - WHIZ News

 Montreal jumped out to a 2-0 lead, scoring both in a 90-second span early in the first period.
 Byron scored first, his third of the season, after Max Domi sped up the wing into the Canucks’ zone and sent the puck through the crease and onto Byron’s stick.

 Weber added to the lead with his 15th of the season.
-The Canucks called a timeout after allowing two goals on six shots.
+The Canucks called a timeout after allowing two goals on six shots, giving head coach Travis Green a chance to push a strongly worded message to his team.

+“Some swear words mixed in there,” Green said.
+“We had to get a little better with the puck, a little stronger on the puck.
+A little more direct in our game.
+We dug ourselves in a hole early.
+It was nice to get two points tonight.”

 Vancouver scored with 4:03 left in the first, a power-play goal from Horvat.
 The Vancouver captain has scored at least 20 or more goals in his last four seasons.